simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ### Slots

-Next, let's learn about slots.
-Slots allow you to make your components more flexible by letting the same component display different text depending on what you pass into the component.
+Next, let's learn about slots. **Slots** allow you to make your components more flexible by letting the same component display different text depending on what you pass into the component.

-Back in HelloWorld.vue, let's replace the h1 and p elements with slot.
+Back in `HelloWorld.vue`, let's replace the `<h1>` and `<p>` elements with slot.

 ```vue {3}
 <!-- HelloWorld.vue -->